queueit/FeatureSwitcher.Windsor/README.md

 // Resolve service.
 An instance of ServiceEnabled will be returned
 // if the feature of type TestFeature is enabled.
 If disabled it
-// returns an instance of ServiceDisabled var actualService = container.Resolve<IService>();
+// returns an instance of ServiceDisabled.
+(In this case an instance
+// of the ServiceEnabled class is returned as the feature is configured
+// to be enabled)
+var actualService = container.Resolve<IService>();
 ```